 Tiny Timmyon – Inez Marcelle

 Mamzelle Champagne also had a chorus claimed to number fifty people, mostly girls—including chorus girl Grace LaRue—but that number is suspect.
 Publicity for musicals routinely inflated chorus sizes.
-Nevertheless, Mamzelle Champagne’s chorus was likely a large one.
-Outside the regular September-to-May theatrical season, many chorus girls would have been looking for employment in a summer show.
+Nevertheless, Mamzelle Champagne likely boasted a large chorus.
+Outside the regular September-to-May theatrical season, many chorus girls would have looked for employment in a summer show.

 |Maude Earle, in the role of Violet Stuyvesant.
 The better-known musical comedy actress Virginia Earle was her sister.|

-Like the show’s writer Edgar Allan Woolf, the actor Fred Woodward also had an Oz connection.
-Woodward had spent the previous 1905-06 theatrical season in the second touring company of the smash musical extravaganza The Wizard of Oz, produced for the stage by Fred Hamlin.
+Like the show’s writer Edgar Allan Woolf, actor Fred Woodward also had an Oz connection.
+Woodward had spent the previous three theatrical seasons in the second touring company of the smash musical extravaganza The Wizard of Oz, produced for the stage by Fred Hamlin.
 Woodward initially held minor roles in Wizard—a Kansas farmhand and one of the Wizard’s wisemen—but eventually took over the principal part of the Cowardly Lion.
-He then joined the cast of Mamzelle Champagne for the 1906 summer season, playing one of the art students named for an Ivy League university, Martin Brown.
+He joined the cast of Mamzelle Champagne for the 1906 summer season, playing one of the art students named for an Ivy League university, Martin Brown.